Skip to content

 Harry has extensive experience of offshore, international and multi-jurisdictional disputes.
 He has assisted in drafting and advising on claims and defences in all the major offshore centres, including Jersey, Guernsey, the BVI, the Cayman Islands, the Isle of Man, The Bahamas, Singapore, and the Turks and Caicos Islands.
 Some recent examples of his offshore practice include:

-• Re X Trust: As sole counsel, acting for the beneficiary of a Jersey law trust in respect of claims in gross negligence, relating to improper trust investments and inadequate supervision resulting in a seven-figure loss to the fund.
+• Re K Trust (Royal Court of Guernsey): As sole counsel, acting for the beneficiary of a Jersey law trust in respect of claims in gross negligence, relating to improper trust investments and inadequate supervision resulting in a seven-figure loss to the fund.

-• As sole counsel, advising and drafting applications in relation to a dispute over the ownership of shares in a Guernsey company.
+• Re X (Royal Court of Guernsey): As sole counsel, advising and drafting applications in relation to a dispute over the ownership of shares in a Guernsey company.

 • As sole counsel, acting for a pension services provider in Guernsey bringing claims for non-payment of service fees against a customer.
 The claim raised difficult questions of jurisdiction and service out.

-• Acting for a trustee in the Cayman Islands on an application in the Grand Court (by the trustee) to retire and be replaced, and for ancillary confidentiality orders.
+• Re O Trust (Cayman Grand Court): Acting for a trustee in the Cayman Islands on an application in the Grand Court (by the trustee) to retire and be replaced, and for ancillary confidentiality orders.
+The substantive application was later the subject of a public judgment: Re O Trust (unreported, 16 December 2024).

 • Advising the beneficiary of a multi-billion dollar series of offshore trusts (Cayman Islands, Jersey, Cyprus, BVI) in relation to potential claims against the trustees and the protectors for breach of fiduciary duty.